jeremyroe/BusinessNetworkAuditor/README.md

 # BusinessNetworkAuditor

-PowerShell-based IT assessment tool for Windows workstations and servers.
+Cross-platform IT assessment tool for Windows and macOS systems.
 Performs comprehensive discovery and inventory of IT infrastructure with detailed reporting for business technology management.

 ## Overview

-BusinessNetworkAuditor is an internal IT assessment tool designed for understanding and documenting Windows IT environments.
-It collects system configurations, software inventory, and IT management settings to provide visibility into business technology infrastructure.
+BusinessNetworkAuditor is an internal IT assessment tool designed for understanding and documenting Windows and macOS IT environments.
+It collects system configurations, software inventory, and IT management settings to provide visibility into business technology infrastructure across diverse platforms.

 ## Features